Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-2-Data-Analysis/README.md

 - Same Answers for a Question found in different columns, due to multiple choice questions.

 ### **Objectives**
-- Removing all symbols from symbols.
+- Removing all symbols from values.
 - Using loops for multiple choice questions and turn them to boolean columns.
 - Changing question that have a rate to integer so we can find a correlations.
 - using the right drawing to visualize the data.